 The quantity surveyors always keep an eye on the forecasted and actual costs.
 Apart from that, they make decisions quickly to the problem and modify the specifications.
 They need to do that with upgraded costing and feasibility reviews.

-The duties of quantity surveyor may vary from day today.
+The duties of the quantity surveyor may vary from day to day.
 One day you find yourself at the office, another day you have to go to the construction site.
 Two projects will not be the same, and that is a great deal to handle each project effectively.
 It is a good profession for a person who does not like routine.